chinonso810/alx-higher_level_programming/0x00-python-hello_world/README.md

                    word_first_3 contains the first 3 letters of the variable word word_last_2 contains the last 2 letters of the variable word middle_word contain the value of the variable word without the first and last letters.

+		8 Complete this source code to print object-oriented programming with Python, followed by a new line.
+		  Which is cotained in the variable str. str = "Python is an interpreted, interactive, object-oriented programming\
+		  language that combines remarkable power with very clear syntax"